HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ## Requirements

 XXE attacks require the application to accept XML from uncontrolled sources and parse it in an insecure way.
-Many XML parsers by default require the developer to limit their capabilities by setting different flags in the component that uses it in order to make them secure.
+MMany XML parsers are insecure by default and require the developer to explicitly limit their capabilities by setting specific flags in the component that uses it in order to make them secure.

 -----